Cambodia Backpacking Itinerary

 Location: #252 near Old Market (Phsar Chas), a few metres away from the Russian Market.

-Reminders: Booked your night bus ticket online to avoid the queue and the fully booked hassle.
+Reminders: Book your night bus ticket online to avoid the queue and the fully booked hassle.
 Just recently, night buses were available due to the popular demand of tourists going around Cambodia at a time management pace.

-Third-Day My Birthday!
+Third-Day: My Birthday!

 Phnom Tamao Zoological Park and Wildlife Rescue Center

-It's our last day in Cambodia and a very special day for me.
+It's our last day in Cambodia and an exceptional day for me.
 We arrived back in Phnom Penh around 6 in the morning and right away took a tuk-tuk ride to Lazy Gecko Guesthouse.
 My friend took a shower while I did some packing.
 The feeling of leaving made me feel sad because I wanted to do more stuff in Cambodia, yet at the same time I was excited thinking about my next travels.
 I was beaming with excitement at the thought of exploring another country and filling in my soul's desires.

 A few weeks before we came to Cambodia, I read a very interesting article about the Phnom Penh rescue center.
 It was highly recommended by bloggers and travelers.
 I decided to drop an email regarding their rescue center and the activities they offer.
 We were supposed to get a jeepney jungle-like tour of the place however, the coordinator in charge had a wedding to attend on that day.
 The other part of the center offers a bear keeper activity for tourists, it sounded cool so right away I booked a reservation.